goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Pros:

-- It is bidirectional by nature, so it can understnad information from both direction
+- It is bidirectional by nature, so it can understand information from both direction

 Cons:

-- **Independence Assumption**, during training 15% of the tokens are masked and training is done.
-But this assumes that the target token is independent of other tokens.
-For example assume a sentence "New York is a city" if we mask out "New", BERT does not capture the joint dependency of "New York", as that is most likely to occur together.
+- **Independence Assumption**: BERT assumes all masked tokens are predicted independently of each other.
+For the phrase "New York," if both words are masked, BERT doesn't use its prediction for "New" to help it predict "York".

-- **Pretrain-Finetune Discrepancy**, Pre-training is done by masking out tokens.
-But during fine-tuning no such masked data is encountered.
-This leads to a mismatch which hampers generalization.
+- **Pretrain-Finetune Discrepancy**: The artificial `[MASK]` symbol used during pre-training is absent during fine-tuning, creating a mismatch that can affect performance.

 **AR Pros & Cons**